Stylback/home-server/README.md

 ## Notes with Joplin

-[Joplin](https://joplinapp.org) is a note taking application with extensive features such as markdown support, cross-device synchronisation and end-to-end encryption.
+[Joplin](https://joplinapp.org) is a note-taking application with extensive features such as markdown support, cross-device synchronisation and end-to-end encryption.

 <details><summary>Click to expand</summary>
 <p>